 What is gacha in Genshin Impact?

-Gacha systems are often employed by free-to-play mobile titles feature a wide cast of characters, like Fire Emblem Heroes or Final Fantasy Brave Exvius.
+Gacha systems are often employed by free-to-play mobile titles that feature a wide cast of characters, like Fire Emblem Heroes or Final Fantasy Brave Exvius.
 Essentially, it refers to any game where you unlock new party members by paying an in-game currency to make a random draw from a pool of characters.
 There might be multiple pools, each with different weighted options available.
 Players can usually increase their chances to receive something favorable by paying more real money and drawing from a specific pool more frequently.

 What are the best Genshin Impact Banners to pull from?